November 3, 2006

 Naming Names

-Since kin names refer to behavioral expectations rather than to biological
+Since kin names refer to behavioral expectations rather than to

 realities, they can be assigned using any pattern or system one wishes